-Whenever you reach a new art work, a pop-up appears with information about that piece.
+Whenever you reach a new piece of street art, a pop-up appears with information about that piece.
+Pretty cool!

-You can listen to the information or turn the sound off – which is what I did – and simply read it.
+You can listen to the information or turn the sound off – which is what I did – and simply read about the piece.
 The app is available in both Dutch and English.

 I found it very easy to use.
-The only thing that bothered me a bit is that the maps part of the app would sometimes shrink to half the size of the screen and I didn’t really work out how to get it to take up the whole screen again.
-At first, I thought it was tapping, then I thought it was double tapping, but I’m still not sure 😀 Either way, it worked perfectly fine for guiding me along the different murals.
+The only thing that bothered me a bit is that the map part of the app would sometimes shrink to half the size of the screen and I didn't really work out how to get it to take up the whole screen again.
+At first, I thought I had to tap it, then I thought I had to double-tap it, but I'm still not sure :D Either way, it worked perfectly fine for guiding me to the different murals.

 I think walking the whole route would take up the best part of the day.
 I spent a few hours doing the southwest part, where lots of works are concentrated in an area.

 What I thought was cool is that the app allows you to take a street art tour of Rotterdam at your own pace.
 While you're walking from mural to mural, you also get to see a ton of the city and you can always walk onto a street that looks interesting, stop for a coffee or pop into a cute store.